 The Consumer Financial Protection Bureau (CFPB) is the enforcing agency for banks, savings associations and credit unions that have assets of more than $10 billion.
 When it comes to mortgage brokers, mortgage originators, mortgage services, lenders of private student loans and payday lenders of any size, both the CFPB and the Federal Trade Commission (FTC) are charged with enforcement.

 The Comptroller of Currency (OCC) has enforcement authority over national banks, federal savings associations, and federal branches of foreign banks.

 For smaller financial institutions, those with assets of less than $10 billion, the Federal Reserve Board serves as the enforcement agency, except in the cases of national banks and federal branches of foreign banks.

 The bottom line

 The federal government has prohibited discriminatory lending practices among creditors for decades.
 If you believe that you’ve been discriminated against on the basis of race, color, religion, national origin, sex, marital status or age, or for receiving public assistance, there’s help:

 - Contest the application decision.
 Cite the ECOA and ask the creditor to reconsider your qualifications for credit.

 - Submit a complaint to the Consumer Financial Protection Bureau (CFPB).
-The CFPB is one of the many enforcement agencies for this federal law.
 You can easily submit a complaint online.